Your car can be a smooth little self-contained universe. But when something goes wrong, that world can collapse quickly.

 Many modern cars can read their own tire pressure and digitally report the results.
 But if that’s not your car, a simple tire pressure gauge is easy to use and small to store.

-The purchase can also pay for itself in gas savings over time, as we detail in “30 Purchases That Will Start Saving You Money Immediately.”
+The purchase can pay for itself in gas savings over time, as we detail in “29 Purchases That Can Save You Money Every Day.”

 Consumer Reports recommends checking your tire pressure at least once a month and before starting on a long trip.